3C0D/obsidian-tools/README.md

 ## Import to folder:
 - Move/Copy File(s)/Dir(s) To Vault or folder (folder context menu) with options to replace or increment existing file(s)/dir(s)
 - You can find the menu on folders
+- You can use the added vault switcher context menu to import to root.
-- On files in the root folder of the vault too..
-Or run the command Move/Copy File(s)/Dir(s) To Vault in the palette.
-You can use the added vault switcher context menu too.
+- Or the command Move/Copy File(s)/Dir(s) To Vault in palette.

 ## Root context menu on vault switcher:
 - Inspired on Root Folder Context Menu plugin, you can have the file context menu of the vault root folder on the vault switcher.